ionStici/frontend/mds/html/accessibility.md

 ### Informative Images

-An _informative images_ is an image that conveys an idea, emotion, or a simple concept, examples: photos of real-world objects, icons, drawings, images of text.
+An _informative image_ is an image that conveys an idea, emotion, or a simple concept, examples: photos of real-world objects, icons, drawings, images of text.

 If the image is informative, we should include programmatic alternative text describing the purpose of the image `alt` (regardless of the file type).